Cost of Buisness Internet

 Is Starlink good enough for a small business?

-What’s the difference between shared and dedicated fibre?
+What is the difference between shared and dedicated fibre?

 How much bandwidth does a VoIP phone use?

-Should I get internet redundancy / a backup connection?
+Should I get a backup connection?

 The Bottom Line